 The thyroid is a vital hormonal gland located at the base of the neck.
-It is the master regulator of every system in our body because it determines our metabolic rate.
+It is the master regulator to every system in our body because it determines our metabolic rate.
 Our cells are fuelled by the nutrients we eat which turns into energy (metabolism).
 This energy is how we produce hormones, detoxify, digest etc.

+Both Hypothyroidism and Hashimotos cause systemic issues.
 Gut and hormone imbalances arise when an individual is metabolically unhealthy because every system slows down.
 Your stomach acid will be low, digestion will be slow, blood circulation will be reduced, liver will be sluggish, progesterone will be low, immune system will be suppressed, minerals will be imbalanced… you get the point.

 What is Hypothyroidism?

 It is an under-active thyroid which can be caused by stress, medications like birth control, environment, diet, gut infections, liver toxicity, genetics, age, nutrient deficiencies such as retinol, selenium, iodine etc. It is a commonly diagnosed condition where the thyroid doesn't produce nor release enough thyroid hormone.
 It can also be caused by hashimotos (read below).

 When the gland is under functioning, there is a lack of T4 and T3 hormones in the blood which can cause an array of symptoms such as:

 Dry Skin and/or Acne